kzima/react-static/README.md

 # React Static Generator

 Static file generator that can be plugged into any react project.
-A lightweight solution for single page apps like blogs, landing pages or mobile web apps.
+It is a lightweight solution for single page apps like blogs, landing pages or mobile web apps.

 React Static Generator is great for small projects with 1-10 pages.
 For larger apps like e-commerce I would still recommend to use Universal Rendering.